Ramzan Kadyrov: Wealth

-The Russian Federation funnels money to the Kadyrov family; the distinction between the Chechen government and Kadyrov are blurred.
+The Russian Federation funnels money to the Kadyrov family; the distinction between the Chechen government and Kadyrov is blurred.
 In 2015, Chechnya received around 57 billion roubles a year from Moscow (about £550m).
-The family obtains money through the Akhmad Kadyrov Fund, a non-transparent foundation which describes itself as a charity and is headed by Kadyrov’s mother, Ayman.
+The family obtains money through the Akhmad Kadyrov Fund, a non-transparent foundation which describes itself as a charity and is headed by Kadyrov's mother, Ayman.
 In 2011, the foundation funded Kadyrov's lavish 35-year birthday party, which featured celebrities such as Seal, Jean-Claude Van Damme, Vanessa-Mae and Hilary Swank.
 When journalist Marianna Maksimovskaya asked him where the money for the live-televised celebration was coming from, he reportedly laughed and said "Allah gives it to us", before adding: "I don't know, it comes from somewhere."
 Journalists have been targeted by Kadyrov's regime for reporting on his opulence.

 Kadyrov is a noted collector of sports cars.
 He owns a Lamborghini Reventón, one of only 20 sold.
 He is also known for his extensive collection of Chechen daggers.
-Kadyrov has been linked to the ownership of a private jet.
+Kadyrov has been linked to the ownership of a private jet. and he claimed to have received from Elon Musk a Cybertruck, though this is not confirmed and has been disputed by Musk himself.

 Kadyrov's family members own luxurious real estate in Moscow.
 Two of his wives own property valued at $8 million in total, which is more than twice Kadyrov's declared salary since 2008.

+Health issues

+Rumors started circulating about Kadyrov's health worsening and him being admitted to the Moscow Central Clinical Hospital in mid-September 2023, with Telegram channels operated by the Chechen opposition claiming that he had suffered a kidney failure and was in a coma.
+Dmitry Peskov stated that he had no information about his health.
+Kadyrov soon released videos to counter the rumors, insisting he was fine.

+Novaya Gazeta Europe claimed in late-April 2024 that Kadyrov was diagnosed with pancreatic necrosis in 2019 and his condition had recently started worsening, causing the federal government to search for a potential successor.
+Kadyrov released a video hours later of him exercising in the gym.
+The Guardian stated that despite insisting that he was in good health, Kadyrov's public appearances showed him with a swollen face, slurred speech and keeping awake with much difficulty.